malrase/malrase.github.io/source/_posts/2014-07-27-la-degustation.markdown

 ---
 layout: post
 title: "La Degustation"
-date: 2014-07-23 18:31:00 +0200
+date: 2014-07-27 11:30:00 +0200
 comments: true
 categories: tasting-menu food review prague czech-republic the-journey-2014
-published: false
 ---

 <div itemprop="description">

-  <p><a href="http://www.ladegustation.cz/en/#index"><span itemprop="itemreviewed">La Degustation</span></a>.
-One of two restaurants in Prague to have <a href="http://www.viamichelin.com/web/Restaurants/Restaurants-Prague-_-Praha_hlavni_mesto-Czech_Republic?strLocid=31MzhkeDEwY05UQXVNRGczT0RFPWNNVFF1TkRJd05EWT0=">a Michelin star</a>.
+  <p><a href="http://www.ladegustation.cz/en/#index"><span itemprop="itemreviewed">La Degustation</span></a>, one of two restaurants in Prague to have <a href="http://www.viamichelin.com/web/Restaurants/Restaurants-Prague-_-Praha_hlavni_mesto-Czech_Republic?strLocid=31MzhkeDEwY05UQXVNRGczT0RFPWNNVFF1TkRJd05EWT0=">a Michelin star</a>, was our special treat as our time in Prague is coming to an end.
 Its slogan is "bohême bourgeoise," which I found amusing.</p>

-  <p>I don't know if anything can be gothic minimalist, but I think that's an accurate description.
+  <p>Inside, I don't know if anything can be gothic minimalist, but I think that's an accurate description.
 Arches ribbed the ceiling, and artfully-placed dim spotlights created wonderful shadows.
 The walls were bare and painted a light grey, and the furniture was all low-backed and dark wood.
 The windows onto the street had the restaurant's signature checkered pattern.</p>

+  <p>As we sat down, the waiter came over and gave us an envelope.</p>

   <div class="img">
     <a href="{{ root_url }}/images/the-journey/prague/degustation/envelope.jpg">